manwar/perlweeklychallenge-club/challenge-236/shimon-ben-avraham/raku/ch-2.md

 *  We have reached an index that is greater than the number of elements in the original array.

-This means we have found a loop that is not closed.
+Thus, we have found a loop that is not closed.
 Each element we've found so far is a loop by itself.
 So we push each element to the list of all loops.